-Coq au Vin can be prepared in an elaborate way, but this Simply and Quick Coq au Vin also yields lovely moist chicken meat and a hearty, caramelized red wine sauce with onion and mushrooms.
+Coq au Vin can be prepared in an elaborate way, but this Simple and Quick Coq au Vin also yields lovely moist chicken meat and a hearty, caramelized red wine sauce with onion and mushrooms.
 A worthy alternative for your next dinner, may that be Thanksgiving or a family get together.

 Traditionally, we prepare Coq au Vin in an over and it takes a long time to prepare.
 This Simple and Quick Coq au Vin not so much.
 It is still some work, about 1 hours and 15 minutes to 1.5 hours, but a whole lot less than the French did traditionally.
 My recipe also yields an extremely rich sauce and juicy chicken.
 The mirepoix (onion, carrot, celery) in combination with the chicken is cooked in the red wine and chicken stock and the flavor at the end is rich, creamy with a hint of caramel.

 I love this recipe as an alternative to the traditional Thanksgiving turkey, stuffed or otherwise prepared.
 Don’t get me wrong; I love turkey, but to prepare an entire turkey for Thanksgiving, when it is usually me and my husband, is way too much.
 Eating turkey weeks after the big turkey day, is not something I look forward to; I prefer to making something smaller.
 Furthermore, I am not born here, so Thanksgiving is less of an important day for me than for all the American-born.
 With this recipe, at least, I have a festive bird for dinner 🙂

 It is not difficult to make; you need a little bit of time for getting the right flavor, but not too much to prepare.
 Cut the bacon in strips and cook it in a Dutch oven over medium heat until crisp.
 I used a combination of applewood smoked bacon and pancetta.
 A combination of smoky flavor and garlicy/herbal pancetta.
 Once crispy, drain on a kitchen towel.
 This is the garnish at the very end.
 The flavorful grease is the basis for the rest of the recipe.